BradHutchings/Mmojo-Server-v2/instructions/501-Prepare-to-Build-pre-Svelte.md

   ```

 #### Required
--->

 Customize the web UI, rebuild all the web files.
+If you did the **Suggested** step above, you will see 2 `sed` errors.
 - View the script: <a href="../scripts/501-Customize-webui.sh" target="_blank">501-Customize-webui.sh</a>.
 - Run the script.
   ```